Evgeniy343/TaskModsen/Readme.md

   docker-compose up
   ```

-  You will have the opportunity to use this application in Postman because application doesn't have web interface.
+  You will have the opportunity to use this application in Postman because application doesn't have a web interface.

   In dockerfile generated file .jar and created a database and tables with used file init.sql.

+## Troubleshooting
+- Docker images built on your computer are not launching correctly and logging something along these lines:
+`Error response from daemon: user declined directory sharing {some_path}/init.sql`

+  **Solution**: please go to docker Desktop Settings/Resources/File sharing/ and add a path to your file init.sql.

 ## Author